skywalker14017/nim-to-openai-proxy/README.md

 - Your deployment platform (Railway, Render, etc.)

 ## Contact
 Need to reach out faster?
-Add me on Discord, his username is - `Skywalker_1401`.
+Add me on Discord, my username is - `Skywalker_1401`.
 I'll respond faster on Discord than Github.

 ## Disclaimer

 I am not a professional developer.